Key takeaways

 Know your inputs, mapping bank statements to your ledger

-A bank statement gives you the signals needed to match with your ledger, as covered in bank statement analysis and bank statement analysis 101, including opening and closing balances, dates and descriptions, cheque or UTR references, debits and credits, fees and interest.
+A bank statement gives you the signals needed to match with your ledger.
+Key elements include opening and closing balances, dates and descriptions, cheque or UTR references, debits and credits, fees and interest.

 - Balances anchor the period in your cash book.